PBS Ready Set GO-23-09-19-_CG14352-Carl Goodwin Photography

 PBS Ready Set GO-23-09-19-_CG14329-Carl Goodwin Photography

-Dr Miriam Tresh helps new undergraduate BSc Psychological & Behavioural Science students with a game of human Bingo as a way to get to know one another during Welcome 2019.
+Dr Miriam Tresh helps new undergraduate BSc Psychological & Behavioural Science students with a game of human Bingo as a way of getting to know each other.

 Student handbook